khnews/2020-underfunded-under-threat-data/README.md

 ## How to Contribute

 We requested LHD data from many but not all states.
-If you have LHD-level total expenditures and/or FTE staffing data that is not included here, please reach out via Github issue.
+If you have LHD-level total expenditures and/or FTE staffing data that is not included here, please reach out via Github issue or email khn-data-journalism@kff.org.